Benjamin-sc/TBB1/README.md

 # TBB1 introduction
 3D mapping of the thin film thickness using Bi<sub>1</sub><sup>+</sup>  beam (Thickness By Bi1)

+Measuring thin film thicknesses of a few nanometers is not always easy.
 In ToF-SIMS analysis, it has been shown that the substrate signal (Si<sup>+</sup> in our case) is exponentially dependent of the material thickness over the substrate [1].
-Therefore, to effectively measure the thickness of thin films or deposits, an image of the substrate signal Si<sup>+</sup> can be obtained using Bi<sub>1</sub><sup>+</sup> primary ions (Fig. 1B).
-Using a calibration (Fig. 1A) performed on molecular reference samples of known thickness (ellipsometry or other technique), these Si<sup>+</sup> ion images can be transformed in 3D maps of the deposited thickness.
+Indeed, using a Bi<sub>1</sub><sup>+</sup> analysis beam, it is possible to construct a calibration curve relating the substrate Si<sup>+</sup> signal to the thickness of the thin film (Fig. 1A, measured by ellipsometry).
+Once the calibration is performed, an Si<sup>+</sup> ion signal image of the sample surface can be recorded (Fig. 1B) and a 3D map of the film thickness above the substrate can be created (Fig. 1C).
 The example in Figure 1 illustrates the 3D map thickness of a lysozyme layer on silicon.

-Since the construction of these 3D maps from Si<sup>+</sup> ion counts images is not straightforward and involves several parameters and data processing, 2 platforms were developed.
-These platforms (TBB1 stands for Thickness By Bi1) allow to load the analysis images, perform smoothing, calibration, normalization and manage the thickness mapping in a user friendly way.
-Two versions are available.
-One is in python (pyTBB1) and the other one in MATLAB (AppTBB1).
+Since the construction of these 3D maps from Si<sup>+</sup> ion counts images is not straightforward and involves several parameters and data processing, two platforms were developed.
+These platforms (TBB1 stands for Thickness By Bi1), allow to load the raw substrate intensity image, perform normalization, transform the Si<sup>+</sup> intensity into protein thickness using the calibration, and offer a multitude of options to display the resulting thickness maps in a user-friendly way, as shown in Figure 1C.
+Two versions are available; one is in python (pyTBB1) and the other one in MATLAB (AppTBB1).

-Accordingly, the purpose of these platforms is to build 3D thickness map of films from the underneath substrate ion image obtain by ToF-SIMS (Bi<sub>1</sub><sup>+</sup>)
+Accordingly, the purpose of these platforms is to build up 3D thickness map of films from the underneath substrate ion image obtain by ToF-SIMS (Bi<sub>1</sub><sup>+</sup>).

 ![image](https://user-images.githubusercontent.com/80101412/144456330-4dd7f3f3-0f43-4420-b7b9-d913a85103e2.png)
 *Fig. 1.
 Method for the thickness mapping.
 Thickness calibration curve (lysozyme in this case) (A).
 Then, the 3D thickness map (c) is plotted using the platforms and Si<sup>+</sup> ion images obtained by ToF-SIMS.*